Welcome to the Newman Theological College (NTC) Alumni Home Page.

 If you do not remember your Student ID#, please email us your birth date and another piece of identifying information (e.g. the final three digits of your SIN, the postal code of your home address when you were a student here) and we will send you your Student ID#.

-Note that T2202A forms for 2011 will be available in February 2012.
 Please use the online system to keep your address information with us up to date.

 Exciting “Perks” for NTC Alumni!!

 NTC Alumni now have free access to both the NTC library collection and the online Catholic Periodical & Literature Index (CPLI Alum).
 These services are available to Alumni to facilitate their ongoing formation and ministerial development.
 It applies to all Alumni whether they live in or outside the Edmonton area.

 To access the items in the library all you need to do is to set up an Alumni borrower account.
 To access the online Catholic Periodical & Literature Index (CPLI Alum) you just need to request a password and PIN number.
 You then can logon via the link below.
 To obtain a card or logon access, contact our librarian, Jim Derksen, by phone 780-392-2454, or by email firstname.lastname@example.org.